twse/random-stuff/README.md

 * **Internet Explorer cannot display the webpage** (Internet Explorer 7 & above – Windows XP and Vista) – In this page is a button labeled **Diagnose Connection Problems** (pressing it in the browser itself will open the network diagnostic tool).
 Includes a script which may not work on browsers other than Internet Explorer.
 * **This page can't be displayed** (Internet Explorer 11) – In this page is a button labeled **Fix connection problems** (pressing it in the browser itself will open the network diagnostic tool).
 This browser removed the option to change the connectivity in the file menu; to make the page look like computers not connected to the internet, remove the style parameter in `notConnectedTasks`, add the style parameter in `cantDisplayTasks` and change the heading and title to **You're not connected to the internet**.
 * **DNS error** (Wii Internet Channel) – The links refers to pages in the Opera help website.
-* **Mozilla credits page in French** – Instead of the contributor list from the original page in English (see the link at the beginning) it shows a translated message.

 ## Translations of EasyPaint into multiple languages
 All translations are in ts format (these can be edited with Qt Linguist or other program).
 Generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) (line 109).